LIAOXuankun/Dynamic-Dcore-public/README.md

 ## Description
-Welcome to the readme file of the code for the paper titled **Efficient Parallel Algorithms for D-core Maintenance over Dynamic Directed Graphs**.
+Welcome to the readme file of the code for the paper titled **Accelerating D-core Maintenance over Dynamic Directed Graphs**.
 In this work, we provide a formal definition of the problem of D-core maintenance over dynamic directed graphs.
 With the proposed theorems as a basis, we initially introduce a local-search-based algorithm along with three optimizations to reduce the search space.
 Additionally, we propose an H-index-based algorithm to handle batch updates.

 ## Contributions
 - Fundamental problem of D-core maintenance over dynamic directed graphs